Resources for Getting Started with Online Classes

 For best use, we recommend that teachers use the desktop or laptop version of Zoom accessible directly on the Zoom website.
 Students will need to download the Zoom app on their smart phone or tablet, or to connect through a laptop with a video and microphone.

 Some other options for video conferencing that teachers have found helpful include WhatsApp, FaceTime (Apple products), Facebook Messenger and Skype.
-If nothing else, a weekly phone conversation or check-in with your students could also be beneficial in helping you both feel connected and for them to continue to practice their English while in-person classes are suspended.Best Practices for Online Classes Using Zoom for Online Classes–an Overview for Teachers Using Zoom for Online Classes–an Overview for Students Zoom Video Tutorials for Students (available in Spanish and English) Using the Polling Feature in Zoom
+If nothing else, a weekly phone conversation or check-in with your students could also be beneficial in helping you both feel connected and for them to continue to practice their English while in-person classes are suspended.Best Practices for Online Classes Using Zoom for Online Classes–an Overview for Teachers Installing Zoom and Joining a Zoom Class on Android Phones (bilingual Spanish/English) Using Zoom for Online Classes–an Overview for Students (English PDF) Using Zoom for Online Classes–an Overview for Students (Spanish PDF) Zoom Video Tutorial for Students (bilingual Spanish/English) Using the Polling Feature in Zoom

 If your program is using the Confidence and Connections series for online classes, we recommend purchasing access to the student book digital view in addition to hard copy student books.
 One digital view access is needed per course.